ungtb10d/dev-aws-cdk/README.md

 This is dockerised version of the aws cdk, which means you can run the tool without directly installing on your system.
 It's also super useful for CI/CD pipelines like gitlab ci where you want o automate the deployment of your stack once commited to git.

-Its available for ARM and X86_64
+Its available for X86_64, ARM will be coming soon

 ## Downloading